Nelly Marshall

 Nelly Marshall (after marriage, McAfee; pseudonym, Sans Souci; May 8, 1845 – April 19, 1898) was a 19th-century American "southland" author of novels and verse.
-In her day, Marshall was perhaps one of the most popular writers in the South and West.
-In her first ten years of writing, she probably wrote more than any woman of her age in the United States.
+In her day, Marshall was perhaps one of the most popular writers in the Southern and Western United States.
+In her first ten years of writing, she may have written more than any woman of her age in the United States.
 In addition to numerous poems and magazine articles, she published two volumes of verse, entitled A Bunch of Violets, and Leaves From the Book of My Heart.
 Her novels included Eleanor Morton, or Life in Dixie (1865); Sodom Apples (1866); Fireside Gleamings (1866); Dead Under the Roses (1867); Wearing the Cross (1868); As by Fire (1869); Passion, or Bartered and Sold (1876); and A Criminal Through Love (1882).

 Early life and education

-Nelly Nichol Marshall was born in Louisville, Kentucky, May 8, 1845.
+Nelly Nichol Marshall was born in Louisville, Kentucky, on May 8, 1845.
 She was the daughter of Gen. Humphrey Marshall, who was distinguished as a statesman, diplomat, lawyer, and soldier; and Frances E. (McAllister) Marshall.

-Her education, which had been conducted with singular care and advantage, was interrupted by the vicissitudes of the civil war around her Henry County home.